Nyayabrata01/QrBased_Vechile/README.md

 # QrBased_Vechile
-This image highlights a feature section of the Quevehl platform, showcasing its customizable tools designed to simplify travel and vehicle management.
+Quevehl platform, showcasing its customizable tools designed to simplify travel and vehicle management.
 It includes Advanced Tools for automation, Smart and Powerful Features for seamless control, a built-in QR generation system to handle service needs efficiently and integration of Razorpay secure.